English calamity: Kleines Engländerdenkmal

 The Kleines Engländerdenkmal ("Small Englishmen Monument") or Eaton Cross is the name given to the stone memorial cross, about 1 metre high, that Jack Alexander Eaton's father erected in May 1937 near the spot where his son was found dead.
 It bears a German inscription on the slope side and an English inscription on the valley side with the same content.
 Eaton's intention in erecting it was to express his protest against the official account of the event, which exonerated Keast from any culpability.
 He wanted the English text to conclude with the line, "Their teacher failed them in the hour of trial", but this was denied him, as it contradicted the official version of the events.
 The free space on the cross below the English text is clearly visible.
+In 2026, local authorities promised to inscribe the missing line to commemorate the 90th anniversary of the disaster.

 Commemorative plaque

 In the entrance area of the Hofsgrunder church, whose bell-ringing oriented the children and enabled them to alert the inhabitants, the parents of the rescued pupils had a commemorative plaque put up expressing gratitude to the Hofsgrunder inhabitants for their role in the rescue.